pyserial/pyserial/documentation/pyserial_api.rst

         Note that control lines (RTS/DTR) are part of the settings.

         .. versionadded:: 2.5
+        .. versionchanged:: 3.0 renamed from ``getSettingsDict``

     .. method:: apply_settings(d)

-        :param d: a dictionary with port settings.
+        :param dict d: a dictionary with port settings.

         Applies a dictionary that was created by :meth:`get_settings`.
-Only changes are applied and when a key is missing it means that the setting stays unchanged.
+Only changes are applied and when a key is missing, it means that the setting stays unchanged.

         Note that control lines (RTS/DTR) are not changed.

         .. versionadded:: 2.5
+        .. versionchanged:: 3.0 renamed from ``applySettingsDict``

     Platform specific methods.